Ethiopia - How to visit Danakil Depression

 The camp is made of wooden beds, they only provide a mattress and a pillow can be rented for some coins.

-In the morning we already had to leave at 6am to keep the program, and also to have a hurry ahead to the heat.
+In the morning we already had to leave at 6am to keep the program.
+Also, hurry because the heat soon becomes extreme.

-In the area live all the are camel herders and they have their caravans with camels which transport salt from one corner to the other.
+In the area live all the camel herders and they have their caravans with camels that transport salt from one corner to the other.

 They earn 3 dollars per day